babelouest/iddawc/API.md

 ### Verify an id_token

 If the auth or token endpoints returns an id_token, this one will be parsed, the signature will be verified and the content will be validated to make sure the id_token is valid.
 You can also manually validate an id_token using the dedicated function.
 The property `I_OPT_ID_TOKEN` and the public key property must be set.
+When an id_token is validated, its claims are available in the property `json_t * struct _i_session.id_token_payload`.

 ```C
 /**